thanathip-sukkulcharoen/Gender-Classification-of-Thai-first-name/README.md

-# Gender Classification of Thai first name
+# Gender Classification of Thai first name in English

-This is my senior project about machine learning which its aim is to classify gender from Thai first name on social media.
+This is my senior project about machine learning which its aim is to classify gender from Thai first name in English on social media.

 The accuracy of this model is 92.3% which evaluated by using 10-fold cross validation method.